0xMALVEE/0xMALVEE/README.md

 ![Profile views](https://gpvc.arturio.dev/0xMALVEE)

-I’m a Front End Web developer who is passionate about making error-free websites with 100% client satisfaction.
+I’m a Full Stack Web developer who is passionate about making error-free systems with 100% solid and compact code.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
-Over the past years, I created a good number of websites for my clients.
+Over the past years, I created a good number of software systems for my clients.
 I pride myself on doing quality work and maintain excellent communication.
-Most of the time I work with NODE.js but some technologies I enjoy working with include PHP, MYSQL + MORE..
+Most of the time I work with NODE.js Back-End and Luas but some technologies I enjoy working with include PHP, MYSQL(Database), Others..

 ## 👨‍💻 Skills & Experiance:
-✅ WordPress <br>
+✅ MERN Stack <br>
-✅ JavaScript <br>
+✅ JavaScript , React.js<br>
 ✅ Lua <br>
 ✅ PHP <br>
 ✅ HTML5 / CSS3 / SASS / Bootstrap <br>